How To Make a DIY Double Sided Dog Bandana [SEWING PATTERN]

 Making The Cutest DIY Reversible Dog Bandanas

-Since I love to make my own things, I decided to make this cute double sided dog bandana pattern for Lucy’s Summer wardrobe.
-Y
+Since I’ve been sewing for over 25 years and love to make my own things, I decided to make this cute double sided dog bandana pattern for my dog Lucy’s Summer wardrobe.

 When I want to find cool fabrics I head to an awesome independent fabric store here in Pittsburgh called Loom.
 They carry really great prints on cotton fabric in addition to gorgeous luxurious home decor and fashion fabrics that I always have to browse when I’m there.